Structural change in the Rhenish mining area

 Why us?

-Forschungszentrum Jülich, which belongs to the Helmholtz Association, is located between the still active opencast mines Hambach, Garzweiler, and Inden.
-It is one of the world’s leading institutions in the fields of climate and energy research.
+The Jülich Research Centre, which is part of the Helmholtz Association, is located between the still active Hambach, Garzweiler and Inden opencast mines.
+The research centre is one of the world’s leading institutions in the fields of climate and energy research.
 The knowledge of how the energy of the future can be produced in a climate-neutral way is available here on site.
-In the Rhenish mining area, therefore, the past, present, and future of energy supply can all be found in one region.
-This is why the large-scale project Helmholtz Cluster for Sustainable and Infrastructure-Compatible Hydrogen Economy (HC-H2) is emerging from Forschungszentrum Jülich.
-The people behind HC-H2 want to show how hydrogen can become a key to the climate-neutral and everyday future energy supply – and a job engine for the Rhenish mining area.
+In the Rhenish mining area, the past, present and future of energy supply can be found in one region.
+This is why the Helmholtz Cluster for a Sustainable and Infrastructure-Compatible Hydrogen Economy (HC-H2) is emerging from the research centre.
+The people behind HC-H2 want to show how hydrogen can become a key to the climate-neutral energy supply of the future that is suitable for everyday use – and a job engine for the Rhenish mining area.